 Mountains in the Netherlands?
 Is that a thing?
-The Netherlands is a flat country with almost one third of its entire area below sea level.
-Beaches, dunes, dams, canals, forest and vast, lush greens dotted with sheep — this country boasts natural beauty, but mountains?
-Are there any mountains in the Netherlands?
+The Netherlands is a flat country with almost one-third of its entire area below sea level.
+Beaches, dunes, dams, canals, forest and vast, lush greens dotted with sheep — this country boasts natural beauty, but are there any mountains in the Netherlands?

 Little hike, anyone?

-Nevertheless, it is interesting to stroll up this mountain and have a look at the fortress on top or check out the vast network of underground tunnels in a guided tour.
-These tunnels stretch over a length of 80km and served as hideout spot for the citizens of Maastricht during WWII.
-Dutch national art treasures were also kept safe here during war.
+These tunnels stretch over a length of 80km and served as a hideout spot for the citizens of Maastricht during WWII.
+Dutch national art treasures were also kept safe here during the war.

-A small mountain or just a bigger hill?
+A small mountain or just a big hill?

 Here comes number three and it’s getting a bit harder to call these Dutch mountains “mountains”.
 The Duivelsberg measures 76 metres (it’s smaller than the Statue of Liberty!!) and is located to the east of Nijmegen.
 Small in size, this hill, however, has a rich history.

 A Roman castle (Mergelp castle) was located there in the Middle Ages, and the Duivelsberg was used as a battleground during WWII, but after some disputes still remained Dutch territory.

 Strolling around the area and the lush forest you can also see an expressionist villa, the Huis Wylerberg, which is a protected building nowadays.

 Last but not least (well, least in size, yes) we have the Grebbeberg which stands at 53 metres.

 This — let’s call it — hill played an important part in the Dutch defence during WWII but did not stop the Germans in 1940 during the Battle of the Grebbeberg.